web3-authn/tatchi/docs/zk-email-recovery.md

 In a new, empty folder:

-- `mkdir zk-email-relayer && cd zk-email-relayer`
+- `mkdir zk-email-cloudflare-worker && cd zk-email-cloudflare-worker`
 - Initialize a Worker project:
-  - `wrangler init --from-dash zk-email-relayer`
+  - `wrangler init --from-dash zk-email-cloudflare-worker`
   - or `wrangler init` and choose the “Hello World” template.

 Wrangler will create: